VNG-Realisatie/gemma-zaken/infra/README.md

 * access to the Haven bastion (IP-address white list), possibly through a jump host
 * private key to SSH to Haven bastion
 * kube config file for the Haven cluster
+* Ansible vault installation (see `requirements.txt`)
+* `openshift` - best to specify the python interpreter in the `hosts` file to point to your virtualenv with Ansible.
+* Ansible Vault password if you're touching secrets

 ## Preparation